Left and Center: Sean circa, 1984

 Age: 2 years old

 Height and Weight: 3’0″ and 40 pounds

-Distinguishing Characteristics: White Male, Sean has a one inch birthmark between his shoulder blades, he also has a scar with another birthmark on his forehead, Sean is uncircumcised
+Distinguishing Characteristics: Caucasian Male, Sean has a one inch birthmark between his shoulder blades, he also has a scar with another birthmark on his forehead, Sean is uncircumcised

 Clothing/Jewelry Description: A yellow jacket, red pants and blue sneakers with white stripes